Neural Activation of the Heart and Blood Vessels

 |Venous constriction||+ + +||0|

-Relative magnitude of responses indicated by number of + or - signs.
+Relative magnitude of responses is depicted by the number of + or - signs.
 1 More pronounced in atria than ventricles.
 2 Major vasodilator effects only in specific organs such as genitalia.

 The actions of autonomic nerves are mediated by the release of neurotransmitters that bind to specific cardiac receptors and vascular receptors.
 These receptors are coupled to signal transduction pathways that evoke changes in cellular function.